From BR Bullpen

 "He's the Robin Roberts of the generation.
 He's a grinder.
 He's got a tremendous ERA.
 He's consistent.
 He's great to play behind because he gets rid of the ball." - Dick Williams

-Hunter's teams were very successful; he appeared in 6 out of 7 World Series from 1972-1978.
-Hunter retired from baseball in 1979, at the age of 33.
-He was selected to the Hall of Fame in 1987.
+Hunter's teams were very successful; he appeared in 6 out of 7 World Series from 1972-1978, only missing out in 1975.
+Hunter retired from baseball after the 1979 season, at the age of 33.
+He was elected to the Hall of Fame in 1987.
 When asked to choose which team to go into the Hall of Fame as, Hunter notably refused to choose between the Athletics and Yankees, loving both franchises equally.
 His plaque is one of the few with no insignia on the cap.
 The Athletics retired his number 27 jersey.

 Hunter wrote two cookbooks - Cooking with Catfish Hunter, a diabetic-friendly cookbook, and Catfish Hunter's Southern Cookbook.